Neil Abramson (politician): Political career

 Abramson was elected to the Louisiana House of Representatives during the 2007 general election with 74% of the vote defeating Democrat James P. Johnson.
 On October 22, 2011, Abramson won re-election to District 98 again with 74% of the vote after defeating Republican John French.
 Abramson was re-elected for a third term in 2015 without opposition.

 Abramson served on the following committees during his time as Representative: Ways and Means, Civil Law and Procedure, select Committee on Hurricane Recovery, Health and Welfare, Judiciary, Joint Legislative Committee on Capital Outlay, Joint Legislative Committee on Budget, and State Bond Commission.
 He served as Chairman of the Committee on Ways and Means (2016–2020), and previously served as Chairman of the Joint Legislative Committee on Capital Outlay (2016–2018), Chairman of the Committee on Civil Law and Procedure (2012–2016), Chairman of the Select Committee on Hurricane Recovery (first chairman of committee), and Vice Chair of Judiciary from 2007 to 2011.

 In 2012, Representative Abramson conveyed updates on Hurricane Isaac to his constituents via Twitter.

 In 2016, Representative Abramson was criticized by the Orleans Parish Executive Democratic Committee for his vote on the Speaker's race in 2015.
 The committee did not invite Abramson to the meeting, give him prior notice or hear the complete story.
 The committee's choice for Speaker did not have enough votes to win prior to election.
-Abramson supported the candidate chosen by the majority of the House of Representatives, which was better for Abramson's constituents and district.
+Abramson supported the candidate chosen by the majority of the House of Representatives, which Abramson argued was better for his constituents and district.